Ionaru/micro-web-service/CONTRIBUTING.md

 # Contributing

-Hey, welcome to the party! 🎉

 Thank you so much for your interest in contributing to micro-web-service!

-## Asking questions, suggesting wonderful ideas or reporting bugs
+## Asking questions, suggesting ideas or reporting bugs

 You can [submit an issue️](https://github.com/Ionaru/micro-web-service/issues) on this GitHub repository.